waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 2. [Subscribe to the Financial Risk Management API](#2-subscribe-to-the-financial-risk-management-api)
 3. [Work with the Financial Risk Management API](#3-work-with-the-financial-risk-management-api)

-### Part B: Make you own Financial Risk Management application
+### Part B: Make your own Financial Risk Management application

 1. [Download and review the Financial application code](#1-download-and-review-the-financial-application-code)
 2. [Run the Financial application](#2-run-the-financial-application)